top of page

 Therapist

-Masha Levy is a licensed clinical social worker.
-She obtained her Master of Social Work degree from the University of Maryland.
-Prior to her social work clinical training, she spent fifteen years working with children, adolescents and adults as a massage therapist and a wellness consultant.
-Masha developed and taught massage classes and seminars for over a decade, working with trauma survivors and other special populations in group and individual settings.
+Masha Levy, a Licensed Clinical Social Worker, specializes in working with individuals across various life stages, from adolescence to late adulthood.
+Applying an eclectic combination of evidence-based modalities, she tailors her approach to effectively support teens and adults throughout their unique life journeys.
+Masha holds a Master of Social Work degree from the University of Maryland.
+Before her Social Work Clinical training, she spent fifteen years working as a massage therapist and wellness consultant.
+Masha developed and taught massage classes and seminars for over a decade, specializing in working with trauma survivors and other populations.

-Her holistic perspective, understanding of the mind-body connection and relational approach to engaging her clients empowers them toward reaching their goals.
-Masha is particularly skilled at connecting with reluctant teens and young adults, helping them overcome their social, academic and personal challenges and engage with their families in meaningful and positive ways.
-Additionally she enjoys working with adults at all stages of life.
+Masha's therapeutic approach combines a holistic perspective of the mind-body connection, and relational engagement with her clients, empowering them to reach their goals.
+She is particularly skilled at connecting with reluctant teens and young adults, helping them overcome their social, academic, and personal challenges while engaging with their families in meaningful and positive ways.

-She has experience in utilizing an eclectic combination of evidence based treatment approaches including CBT, Mindfulness and Motivational Interviewing.
-In addition, Masha has completed extensive trainings in trauma recovery work, the mind-body connection, EMDR and DBT, and is a regular guest lecturer for the University of Maryland School of Social Work on these topics .
-Masha offers individual, group and family therapy.
+Masha utilizes an eclectic combination of evidence-based treatment approaches, including Cognitive Behavioral Therapy (CBT), Mindfulness, and Motivational Interviewing.
+In addition, she completed extensive training in trauma recovery work, the mind-body connection, grief work, Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavior Therapy (DBT).
+Masha is a regular guest lecturer for the University of Maryland School of Social Work on these topics.

 Gale Greenstein, LCSW-C